La antorcha encendida

-La antorcha encendida (English: The Flaming Torch) is a Mexican telenovela produced by Ernesto Alonso and Carlos Sotomayor for Televisa in 1996.
-It was the last historical telenovela produced by Televisa.
-The plot tells the Independence of Mexico, with an emphasis on historical accuracy.
-It was written by Fausto Zeron Medina in collaboration with Liliana Abud.
-It premiered on Canal de las Estrellas on May 6, 1996 and ended on November 15, 1996.

-Leticia Calderón and Humberto Zurita starred as protagonists, while Juan Ferrara, Julieta Rosen, Alejandra Ávalos and Ari Telch starred as antagonists.
-Luis Gatica, Christian Bach, Alejandro Ruiz, Julio Beckles, Ernesto Laguardia, Mario Iván Martínez, Sergio Reynoso and the leading actors Patricia Reyes Spíndola, María Rivas, Angélica María, Ofelia Guilmáin, Carmen Salinas, María Rojo, Juan Peláez, Germán Robles, Luis Gimeno, Enrique Rocha, Aarón Hernán, Sergio Jiménez and Lorenzo de Rodas starred as stellar performances.
+La antorcha encendida (English: The Flaming Torch) is a 1996 Mexican television drama series broadcast by Canal de Las Estrellas.
+Directed by Gonzalo Martínez Ortega, Claudio Reyes Rubio and Jesús Moreno, it stars Leticia Calderón, Humberto Zurita, Juan Ferrara, Julieta Rosen, Alejandra Ávalos, Ari Telch, Luis Gatica, Christian Bach, Alejandro Ruiz, Julio Beckles, Ernesto Laguardia, Mario Iván Martínez, Sergio Reynoso, Patricia Reyes Spíndola, María Rivas, Angélica María, Ofelia Guilmáin, Carmen Salinas, María Rojo, Juan Peláez, Germán Robles, Luis Gimeno, Enrique Rocha, Aarón Hernán, Sergio Jiménez and Lorenzo de Rodas.
+It aired from May 6 to November 15, 1996, replacing Maria la del Barrio and was replaced by Te sigo amando.

 Plot

 It has been three centuries of Spanish rule.
 Three hundred years in which the discounted of the population of New Spain has grown along with their suffering by injustice, exploitation, poverty and inequality.
 It is in this Mexico that begins to awaken which frames the love story between Mariano and Teresa.

 United not only by affection, but especially by the desire to see their land free, their paths follow the history of Mexico's independence and freedom.
 The show depicts the lives of three families, de Soto, de Muñiz and the widowed Juana de Foncerada and her five adopted children.
 Mariano Foncerada will face Don Pedro to defend Teresa de Muñiz, whom he loves, and Pedro seeks to destroy him, without suspecting that Mariano is his son.